Virtual Bookshelf: Labor Day

 California Dreamin': Migration, Work, and Settlement in the "Other" California

-This summer 72 teachers from around the country were able to participate in an NEH Landmarks of American History and Culture workshop at California State University, Bakersfield, on the long history of migration and agricultural labor in California’s San Joaquin Valley.
+Last summer 72 teachers from around the country participated in an NEH Landmarks of American History and Culture workshop at California State University, Bakersfield, on the long history of migration and agricultural labor in California’s San Joaquin Valley.
 Two cohorts of K–12 educators participated in week-long residential programs of intensive study of the region’s rural history and of the historical sites associated with the farm workers movement.

 Courage in the Hollers: Interpreting Coal Miners’ March and Battle on Blair Mountain